republik/plattform/WIP-extension.md

 a)  Does user own membership, or pledge membership (ABO_GIVE)
     - If false, end and don't return package option
-b)  Is membership active
+b)  Can membershipType be extended
     - If false, end
-c)  Is current membershipPeriod last period
+c)  Is membership active, or inactive and used
     - If false, end
-d) Can membership.type be extend
+d)  Has no membershipPeriod with beginDate in future
     - If false, end
 e)  If membership.membershipType != option.membershipType
     - If true, indicate generation of new membership in customization payload, then proceed
-f)  Has membership no notice of cancellation (tbc.)
+f)  Has membership no notice of cancellation (optional)
-    - If false, end
+    - If false, indicate revoking of cancellation, then proceed
-g)  Does current, last period end within next x days (tbc.)
+g)  Does current, last period end within next x days (optional)
     - If false, end and hence don't return packageOption
-h)  Has user dormant membership which can be used (tbc.)
-    - If true, add viable dormant membership to customization payload, then proceed
-i)  Is user or membership is eligible for bonusInterval
+h)  Is user or membership is eligible for bonusInterval
     - If true, add bonusInterval to customization payload, then proceed

 Other:

+- [ ] Indicate on user whether there is a dormant membership that will be used to extend active membership.
 - [ ] Detach sequenceNumber from membership, attach min(sequenceNumber) to e.g.
       user entity once a membership is bought